lbergami/Notes/Databases-Demystified/Notes.md

 ### Row store Vs column store

 * Row store Vs column store affect DBs perfomances.
 By changing how we store our data, we can make the DB respond to queries faster
-* But there are trade-offs here, so we want to optmize for **either** analytical or transactional workflows
+* Row Vs column storage have some trade-off, so we want to optmize for **either** analytical or transactional workflows